Yurlayurlanya: Reports of sexual abuse in traditional culture

 Louis Nowra writing of violence in Aboriginal communities cited a report that the Yurlayurlanya, like other tribes in the Glenormiston area, would ambush girls to deflower them.
 Four would pin one down, and, while her eyes were covered, one, presumed to be elderly, would emerge from a nearby hide-out, slit her perineum with a stone knife, and penetrate her with 3 fingers.
-This 'operation' was a prelude to gang rape, the original four copulating with her three times, the last occasion being the following morning.
+This was a prelude to gang rape, the original four copulating with her three times, the last occasion being the following morning.

-The original source, the ethnographical report by Walter Roth, discussed the Yurlayurlanya case in the context of tribes practicing both sub-incision on males and, in this case, introcision on females.
+The original source, the ethnographical report by Walter Roth, discussed the Yurlayurlanya case in the context of tribes practising both sub-incision on males and, in this case, introcision on females.
 It is a ceremonial rite, following a corroboree.
 A girl who is recognized as having achieved full puberty is enticed out of the camp by an aged woman, the pretext being to harvest papa-seed.
 The introcision transforms her from a wapiri to a kanari.
 The first copulation is followed by her being adorned with red and white bands of charcoal and feather-down, fixed by the blood from her wound.
 After successive copulations, the semen is scooped into a coolamon and, mixed with water, used as a curative for the sick and elderly males.
 On completion of the rite, the initiated young woman may then wear a variety of ornaments, such as kangaroo teeth on her forehead, and a grass necklace.

 Reviewing the book, together with Sven Lindqvist's Exterminate All the Brutes, Robert Manne argued that Nowra tried to anchor the sociopathic elements of contemporary broken Aboriginal societies back in time to the traditional cultures prevailing in their pre-white nomadic world.
 Manne notes a number of key distortions of sources, and while allowing that violence was not alien to the older Aboriginal world, it was acknowledged almost universally that children were exempt from it, and indeed it was thought they were overindulgent.